 Please come down these stairs and find the father waiting for you…

-Fuck this voice telling me “I see you” and “you’re not meant to be doing this.” it doesn’t matter if I’m alive or dead, when my husband and I adopted Savannah, we agreed to raise her to be strong and empowered and come to her defence whenever needed.
+Fuck this voice telling me ”I see you” and ”you’re not meant to be doing this.” it doesn’t matter if I’m alive or dead.
+I’ve never felt more powerful, more alive–never felt more full of vengeance that I feel right now.
+When my husband and I adopted Savannah, we agreed to raise her to be strong and empowered and come to her defence whenever needed.